1.4.4 Provisions, Contingent Liabilities and Contingent Assets

 The Company does not have any transactions not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).
 Also, there are nil previously unrecorded income and related assets.

-g Details of Crypto Currency or Virtual Currency:
+g.
+Details of Crypto Currency or Virtual Currency:

 The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year.

-45.5 Unhedged foreign currrency exposure - NIL
+51.5 Unhedged foreign currency exposure - NIL

-45.6 Related Party Disclosure refer Note no. 32
+51.6 Related Party Disclosure refer Note no. 37

-45.7 Disclosure of Complaints - NIL
+51.7 Disclosure of Complaints - NIL

-46 Previous year figures have been reclassified/ regrouped wherever necessary.
+52 Previous year figures have been reclassified/ regrouped wherever necessary.

 |